Search⌘ K

 • How important is consistency vs. availability?

-• Relate designs to business goals (e.g., performance, cost, reliability)
+• Relate designs to business goals (e.g., performance, cost, reliability).

-• Use trade-offs to guide architectural decisions
+• Use trade-offs to guide architectural decisions.

-• Communicate with confidence and structure
+• Communicate with confidence and structure.

-• Mon-Wed: Watch videos and take notes
+• Mon-Wed: Watch videos and take notes.

-• Thu: Summarize learnings by sketching designs
+• Thu: Summarize learnings by sketching designs.

-• Fri: Do a solo mock or timed walkthrough
+• Fri: Do a solo mock or timed walkthrough.

-• Weekend: Explore one advanced topic or build a project feature
+• Weekend: Explore one advanced topic or build a project feature.

 Consistency beats cramming when it comes to mastering architecture.

-Tracking your growth with feedback loops#
+Tracking growth with feedback loops

 To accelerate learning, set up a feedback loop:

-• Revisit your old designs and refine them
+• Revisit and refine past designs.

-• Ask peers or mentors for critique
+• Ask peers or mentors for a critique.

-• Track questions you fumble and revise your approach
+• Track difficult questions and adjust approach.

 While NeetCode Pro is beginner-friendly and concise, here’s how it compares: